 Audit trails and reporting

 Digital logs maintain detailed records that can be easily retrieved for audits, showing who accessed or modified visitor information.
-This transparency helps organizations demonstrate compliance during privacy audits or regulatory reviews, offering a clear, timestamped record of visitor data.
+They help organizations demonstrate compliance during privacy audits or regulatory reviews, offering a clear, timestamped record of visitor data.

 What information should be included in a visitor log?